jrbarclay37/TSLA-Forecasting/README.md

 ## Overview

-This repository contains the jupyter notebooks for using investor sentiment data from a popular community on Reddit, r/wallstreetbets to predict the price of TSLA.
+This repository contains the jupyter notebooks for using investor sentiment data from a popular community on Reddit, r/wallstreetbets, to predict the price of TSLA.

-The analysis is separated into several categories:
+The analysis is separated into three categories:

-1. Data Collection - scraping user comments from Reddit using PRAW and collecting TSLA's price from yahoo finance.
+1. Data Collection - scraping user comments from Reddit using PRAW and collecting TSLA's daily closing prices from yahoo finance.

 2. Sentiment Analysis - engineering scores from user comments to measure investor sentiment.